 Most federally subsidized financial aid resources are classified as "need based" programs.
 Accordingly, the submission of the FAFSA to the processor using an approved "needs analysis" formula is required.

-Federal programs include: Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Work Study Program, Perkins Loan, Federal Direct (student) Loan (subsidized and unsubsidized).
+Federal programs include: Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Student Employment Program, Perkins Loan, Federal Direct (student) Loan (subsidized and unsubsidized).
 The Federal Pell Grant is an entitlement.
 The SEOG, Work Study and Perkins Loans are awarded at the discretion of the institution.
 The SEOG and Perkins programs are awarded to students with exceptional financial need.
 Methodist University has defined exceptional need as Pell Grant eligible.

 Effective 2012-2013: The State of North Carolina offers a need based grant called the North Carolina Need-Based Scholarship.
 The scholarship is awarded to any undergraduate degree seeking North Carolina resident demonstrating financial need as determined by the FAFSA and enrolled in at least 9 semester hours.
 Students will need to complete the FAFSA as soon as possible to become eligible.
 Funding is subject to legislative action by the North Carolina General Assembly.
 Therefore, amounts are subject to change due to budget limitations.